rtm-rs/rtm-rs.github.io/source/content/docs/core/introduction.md

 - [Commands](/learn/core/%{version}/commands) explains the purpose and basic usage of commands
 - [Structs](/learn/core/%{version}/structs) explains the purpose and basic usage of structs
 - [Mappers](/learn/core/%{version}/mappers) explains the purpose and basic usage of mappers
-- [Framework setup](/learn/core/%{version}/framework-setup) explains how to manually set up ROM components
+- [Framework setup](/learn/core/%{version}/framework-setup) explains how to manually set up RTM components